anthonymobile/njbuswatcher_2020/README.md

     - fix the approach array for 1-position	approaches to be consistent 0.0,195 distance_to_stop 195
      - remove other extraneous output

-**ReportCard.py**
-- `Restore and test API routes`: first since the map will depend on them.
-- `Restore and test main routes`: first since the map will depend on them.
-Refactor as possible to simplify and speed up.

-**templates/index.html**
-**templates/route.html / route-base**
-**templates/stop.html**
-- redesign whole site to use new MDB template
-- incorporate approach_dash and trip_dash templates into the new views, maybe have a route / stop and a route / vehicle(run) path -- with maps and live+archival data on each

 **Localizer.py**
 - `More accurate distance conversion`:  at least verify how far off we are. current method is using a crude assumption (1 degree = 69 miles = 364,320 feet). more accurate method - "If CRS of geodfs are EPSG 4326 (lat/lon) then returned 'dist' will be in degrees.
 To meters or ft either first convert both gdf to appropriate CRS proj for your location using .to_crs() or convert from degrees [link](https://t.co/FODrAWskNH)".

 ## FUTURE